VijetaPriya47/Gitlab-Terraform-Provider/docs/resources/group_service_account_access_token.md

 ~> Use of the `timestamp()` function with expires_at will cause the resource to be re-created with every apply, it's recommended to use `plantimestamp()` or a static value instead.

 ~> Reading the access token status of a service account requires an admin token, even on gitlab.com.
 As a result, this resource will ignore permission errors when attempting to read the token status, and will rely on the values in state instead.
 This can lead to apply-time failures if the token configured for the provider doesn't have permissions to rotate tokens for the service account.

-~> Deleting the access token requires an admin token.
-If an admin token is used to configure the provider, a direct delete will be performed during a `destroy` operation.
-Otherwise, the token will be rotated to destroy the old value, and the new token value will not be saved.
-This will cause the new token to expire eventually, functionally removing the old token.

 **Upstream API**: [GitLab API docs](https://docs.gitlab.com/ee/api/group_service_accounts.html#create-a-personal-access-token-for-a-service-account-user)